E-course Ancient Jewels

 This class is definitely for you when:

-• you are interested in jewellery and dress from North Africa and Southwest Asia, and in the many traditions and cultures of the region;
+• you want to learn more about traditional jewellery and dress from North Africa and Southwest Asia, and the many traditions and cultures of the region;

-• you work with dress and adornment from the region as curator, designer, dancer, instructor or collector;
+• you work with dress and adornment from the Middle East as curator, designer, dancer, instructor or collector;

 • you are interested in archaeology, history and ancient jewellery;

-• you have lived or are living in the region as an expat and would like to understand more about its history and culture;
+• you have lived or are living in the Middle East or North Africa as an expat and would like to understand more about its history and culture;

 • you are curious to look beyond your own culture or country;